Stanford-NavLab/gnss_lib_py/docs/source/reference/reference.rst

   degrees.
 * :code:`alt_rx_m` : (float) receiver altitude position estimate in
   meters.
 Referenced to the WGS-84 ellipsoid.

+when ground truth measurements for state estimates are available, the naming convention is modified to add a :code:`gt_` before the units.
+So, when a ground truth estimate of the receiver's position is known, the naming convention for the positions becomes :code:`x_rx_gt_m`, :code:`y_rx_gt_m`, and :code:`z_rx_gt_m` for ECEF x,y, and z coordinates respectively

 Ground truth naming conventions are as follows: